-Here are some notes on how to layout a Django project.
-It breaks away from structuring a project around Django “apps” and instead uses a clear separation between three core layers; data, domain, and interfaces.
+Here are some notes on how to structure a Django project.
+It breaks away from structuring a project around Django “apps” and instead uses a clear separation between three core layers (data, domain, and interfaces).
 Let’s use the following example, an e-commerce site called “Crema” where people can purchase coffee goods.
 Below is a layout of the fundamental directories.

 src/